Adelmannsfelden: Religion

 In 1561, the Reformation reached Adelmannsfelden.
 Since then, the village has been Protestant dominated.
 The Protestant community of Adelmannsfelden is part of the Kirchenbezirk Aalen.
-After World War II, many Catholic refugees and displaced people came to Adelsmannsfelden.
+After World War II, many Catholic refugees and displaced people came to Adelmannsfelden.
 The Catholic inhabitants of the municipality have access to a Catholic church in Ottenhofen as well as chapels in Bühler and Stöcken which are being spiritually cared for from Abtsgmünd.